Skull Fossil Discovery Sheds New Light On When Pangaea Might Have Broken Apart

 The discovery of a skull fossil in Utah estimated to be about 130 million years old suggests that the supercontinent of Pangaea might have split up at a more gradual rate than once believed.

 In a study published recently in the journal Nature, a team of researchers led by University of Southern California assistant professor Adam Huttenlocker detailed the discovery of a nearly intact fossilized skull of a species that was named Cifelliodon wahkarmoosuch.
-The skull was found in eastern Utah’s Cretaceous beds, and got its name from paleontologist Richard Cifelli, and the Ute tribe’s word for “yellow cat.”
+The skull was found in eastern Utah’s Cretaceous beds and got its name from paleontologist Richard Cifelli, and the Ute tribe’s word for “yellow cat.”

 As further noted by Phys.org, the species is believed to have weighed only about 2.5 pounds at the most, and while that makes it tiny compared to present-day mammals, its weight suggests that it was a “giant” in the early Cretaceous Period, when mammals were extremely tiny, especially when compared to the dinosaurs that roamed our planet at that time.
 Its teeth closely resemble those of fruit-eating bats, and its diet might have included some plants, which it would have crushed with its distinctive teeth.